-For Nursing Program Only: The junior and senior years of the nursing major are estimated to be approximately \$2,000 per year to cover the cost of program fee, textbooks, manuals, lab coats and other clinical attire, special equipment such as stethoscopes, transportation to and from clinical facilities, and yearly physical examination, screening, and immunizations.
+For Nursing Program Only: The sophomore, junior and senior years of the nursing major are estimated to be approximately \$2,000 per year to cover the cost of program fee, textbooks, manuals, lab coats and other clinical attire, special equipment such as stethoscopes, transportation to and from clinical facilities, and yearly physical examination, screening, and immunizations.

 Nursing majors are required to carry Nursing Liability Insurance.
-A \$300 fee per semester covers the cost of the Nursing Liability Insurance Policy and laboratory fees for junior and senior generic nursing majors in clinical courses.
+A \$300 fee per semester covers the cost of the Nursing Liability Insurance Policy and laboratory fees for sophomore, junior and senior generic nursing majors in clinical courses.
 A \$200.00 fee, per clinical course, is required of R.N. students.
 Junior and senior nursing students are required to carry private health insurance.
-Transportation to clinical facilities is the responsibility of the individual student.
+Transportation to clinical facilities sites for experiential learning is the responsibility of the individual student.
+Placements are based upon site availability.